-Breaking a precious china plate can be a traumatic event causing great sadness and remorse.
+Breaking a precious china or ceramic plate can be a traumatic event causing great sadness and remorse.
 Fortunately, a plate, broken into 2 or 3 pieces, can be repaired by a competent non-professional following these steps:-

 - Examine the pieces to make sure they are perfectly clean with no dirt or old glue.